ka7/sh/README.md

     shm removeall

-You can pull and push from your own forked repo without having the cd to the ~/.sh installation first...
+You can pull and push from your own forked repo without having to cd into the ~/.sh installation first...

     shm pull
     shm push